MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/focus.md

 * An anchor element `<a href="#alpacas">Alpacas</a>` is displayed `a#alpacas` in the Live Expression result.
 * A text box `<input>` is displayed `input` in the Live Expression result.

-To know exactly which element has focus in the rendered webpage, use the **Elements** tool as described in the next section.
+To indicate which element has focus in the rendered webpage, use the **Elements** tool as described in the next section.

 <!-- ====================================================================== -->